IBM/ibm-cloud-sdk-common/README.md

 </details>
 <details><summary>Node.js</summary>
 The Node.js SDK executes each request asynchronously and returns the response as a `Promise`.
-The Node SDK also supports `async/await` which processes `Promise` without neededing to formally chain the functions to provide synchrous-like behavior.
+The Node SDK also supports `async/await`, which processes the `Promise` without needing to formally chain the functions, to provide synchronous-like behavior.

 ```node
 // Without async/await